d3/d3/README.md

-# D3.js
+# Data-Driven Documents

-**D3.js** is a small, free JavaScript library for manipulating HTML documents based on data.
-D3 can help you quickly visualize your data as HTML or SVG, handle interactivity, and incorporate smooth transitions and staged animations into your pages.
-You can use D3 as a visualization framework, or you can use it to build dynamic pages (like jQuery).
+**D3.js** is a JavaScript library for manipulating documents based on data. **D3** helps you bring data to life using HTML, SVG and CSS.
+D3’s emphasis on web standards gives you the full capabilities of modern browsers without tying yourself to a proprietary framework, combining powerful visualization components and a data-driven approach to DOM manipulation.

 Want to learn more?
 [See the wiki.](/mbostock/d3/wiki)